shopsys/shopsys/docs/model/model-rules.md

 ## Hierarchy nesting
 All classes related to the model are nested in the `Model` namespace inside the bundle namespace.
-In your e-commerce project based on Shopsys Framework, you should put your classes inside `Shopsys\ShopBundle\Model\<MODEL>` (this namespace will be used below).
+In your ecommerce project based on Shopsys Framework, you should put your classes inside `Shopsys\ShopBundle\Model\<MODEL>` (this namespace will be used below).
 Core model classes of SSFW can be found in `Shopsys\FrameworkBundle\Model\<MODEL>`.

 They can also be nested into deeper directory such as `Shopsys\ShopBundle\Model\Product\Search` if it encapsulate group of classes representing some specific functionality, for example search functionality for a `Product` entity.